-This relates to bias caused by group peer pressure - when we behave similarly to others in a group, even if it goes against what we actually believe.
+Conformity bias relates to bias caused by group peer pressure.
 In order to feel 'we belong', people can overlook their own rational views and observations, and comply with the 'strongest voices'.

 Beauty bias

 This is the view that comes from preconceived ideas of 'what good looks like'.
 In recruitment, it's common that recruiters will look to fill a role with someone who shares similar physical attributes to the person who held that role before, or who they believe looks like the kind of person who should have the role based on their preconceived bias.